munificent/craftinginterpreters/book/closures.md

 ^code capture-upvalues (1 before, 1 after)

-The `OP_CLOSURE` instruction is unique in that it has a variably-sized encoding.
+The `OP_CLOSURE` instruction is unique in that it has a variably sized encoding.
 For each upvalue the closure captures, there are two single-byte operands.
 Each pair of operands specifies what that upvalue captures.
 If the first byte is one, it captures a local variable in the enclosing function.
 If zero, it captures one